openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Data processing service
 -----------------------

-The :term:`Data processing service` for OpenStack (sahara) provides a platform for the provisioning, management, and usage of clusters running popular processing frameworks.
+The :term:`Data Processing service` for OpenStack (sahara) provides a platform for the provisioning, management, and usage of clusters running popular processing frameworks.